lacruzanthony/ticketing/README.md

 - Skaffold, install windows version [here](https://skaffold.dev/docs/install/#).
 You will to update your env variables after download the `.exe`
 - Node.js.
 [Install](https://nodejs.org/en/download/)
 - npm.
 It will be installed with Node.js
+- Make sure you are using you local Docker context.

 ## Getting started